Cardiopulmonary resuscitation methods..7 basic steps everyone should know

 2. Fingers interlock (above): Keeping your arms straight, cover the first hand with the heel of your other hand and interlock the fingers of both hands together.
 Keep your fingers raised so they don’t touch the patient’s chest or rib cage (check Emergency First Aid Kit Basics).

-3. Chest compressions (above): Lean forward so that your shoulders are directly above the patient’s chest and press down on the chest about two inches.
+3. Chest compressions (above): Lean forward so that your shoulders are directly above the patient’s chest and press down on the chest regarding two inches.
 Release the pressure, but not your hands, let the chest come back, and repeat the process to give 30 compressions at a rate of 100 compressions per minute.

 5. Giving rescue breaths (above): Close the nostrils with the hand that was on the forehead and support the patient’s chin with your other hand, take a normal breath, place your mouth over the patient’s mouth, and blow until you see their chest rise.